-But did you know that, sometimes, offering customers only 1 standard price for your offers can actually encourage them to price shop from your competitors and overlook the value of your offer?
+But did you know that, sometimes, offering customers only 1 standard price for your offers encourages them to shop from your competitors, overlooking the value of your offer?

-So, in this article, I will present the various market price approaches to GBB to improve price setting processes, structure and promotional offers.
-I will start by giving you a quick snapshot of GBB and key market price approaches and principles and then close with some tips on how to integrate GBB within your pricing strategies, structures and operations.
+In this article, we will explore the various market price approaches to GBB.
+We will give a quick snapshot of GBB and key market price approaches and principles.
+Then, we will close with some tips on integrating GBB within your pricing strategies, structures and operations.

 When GBB was introduced

 GBB started almost a hundred years ago when Alfred Sloan used a “price ladder” to gauge people’s response to different prices for automobiles.
 As a way to test his new car pricing strategy, he first surveyed customers and asked them what they liked about their cars.
 Contrary to their initial assumptions about their value, he found that people were much more willing to pay more for a comfortable car and upgrade their present car.
 These findings were a game-changer.
 In effect, adding price premiums to their cars that were worth billions of dollars for the automotive industry.